DariuszMech/EagleEye/README.md

 # EagleEye-Java-
-EagleEye - singleplayer game in java, similar to "dooble"
+EagleEye - singleplayer game in java, similar to "dobble"

 A game created for the needs of a student project